 - Bursaries will be awarded for one academic year, but will be renewed, subject to satisfactory student progress and reassessment of family means, to graduation

-- Application forms are available from the Principal (email@example.com); applications will initially be processed by the Bursar and final decisions will be made by a committee consisting of the Bursar, the Principal, the Chair of the Trustees, the Chair of the Finance Sub-Committee and the Chair of the Legal Sub-Committee; the decision of the Committee on all matters, including what constitutes a demonstrable benefit to the student in receiving a British Education and whether there is a verifiable inability to pay the full amount of the fees, is final and not subject to appeal
+- Application forms are available from the Bursar (email@example.com); applications will initially be processed by the Bursar and final decisions will be made by a committee consisting of the Bursar, the Principal and a subset of the Trustees; the decision of the Committee on all matters, including what constitutes a demonstrable benefit to the student in receiving a British Education and whether there is a verifiable inability to pay the full amount of the fees, is final and not subject to appeal